 By contrast, when confronted with the pledges, Judah exclaims, “she is more righteous than me!”
 He accepts responsibility for what he did.
 Without flinching, he admits that Tamar is right, and he is wrong.

-The first Haker na – “do you recognise,” represents the low point in the moral life of the brothers.
-They had abandoned Joseph in selling him as a slave.
-Their hypocritical attempt to comfort Jacob for his loss shows that they had abandoned their him to his grief.
+The first Haker na – “do you recognize,” represents the low point in the moral life of the brothers.
+They had cast Joseph aside in selling him as a slave.
+Their hypocritical attempt to comfort Jacob for his loss shows that they had abandoned their father to his grief.

 Judah’s admission represents a turning point.
 He had the opportunity and the authority to stage a cover-up.
 He could have remained silent, avoiding public humiliation.
 Instead, he unhesitatingly admits his guilt.
 He acknowledges that he is accountable and takes full responsibility for his actions.

-A mere twenty-nine verses separate these two usages of Haker na – “do you recognise this?”
+A mere twenty-nine verses separate these two usages of Haker na – “do you recognize this?”

 There are many occasions in life when we are at a crossroads.
 Haker na – How will we be recognised?
 Will we evade responsibility?
 Will we pretend, and allow others to assume falsehoods?
 Or will we, like Judah, have the courage to admit our mistakes and take on board the consequences of our actions?

-The Talmud (Sotah 7b) states that Judah’s admission was the first step on the road to greatness that lead to monarchy of the House of Judah, and ultimately, leads to the Messiah.
-We become great by rising to responsibility for what we do.
+The Talmud (Sotah 7b) states that Judah’s admission was the first step on the road to greatness that lead to monarchy of the House of Judah, and ultimately, will lead to the Messiah.
+We become great by rising to accept responsibility for what we do.